 The DeskAlerts mobile app is installed on either an iPhone or Android and is literally then in that person’s pocket so they can easily send notifications to other staff.

-The DeskAlerts app can be installed on employees’ smartphones and tablets, allowing them to get push notifications about events such as an emergency straight to these devices… so even if they aren’t at their desks and are in meetings or offsite they can still be alerted to an emergency situation.
+The app is installed on employees’ smartphones and tablets, allowing them to get push notifications about events such as an emergency straight to these devices.
+Even if they aren’t at their desks and are in meetings or offsite they can still be alerted to an emergency situation.

 When an emergency situation threatens your workplace and happens outside of regular work hours, the DeskAlerts mobile app is very useful to keep your employees informed.
 For example you may need to advise people not to attend the office the next day if there has been a fire or flood.